Site Loader

 What is planning permission?

 Planning permission is the process by the council, which determines whether extensions on a terraced, semi detached or detached property are lawful.
-So any rear extensions, side extensions, loft extensions, changes to the front porches or converting a garage are always all covered by planning permission, otherwise they will be deemed unlawful, rather than illegal.
+So any rear extensions, side extensions, loft extensions, changes to the front porches or converting a garage are always all covered by planning permission.
+The law will deem them unlawful if they don’t get permission otherwise.
 The reason that it’s unlawful is because the extension doesn’t yet have permission, but if you put in an application it would have passed.

 Typically you require planning permission for any changes to your house.
 The only reason you would not need to apply for planning permission is if the work’s covered by permitted development.